15 Essential Questions to Ask Before Buying Car Insurance

 11. Will My Rates Go Up After I File a Claim?

 This is one of the most important questions — and the answer isn't always straightforward.
 Rate increases after a claim depend heavily on fault, your claims history, and your state's regulations.
-At-fault claims carry the largest increases, with some drivers seeing premiums jump 44% to 53% after a single at-fault accident.
+In 2025, the national average full coverage premium jumps from approximately $2,638 (clean record) to $3,774 after a single at-fault accident — a 43% increase.
+Depending on severity and location, that increase can reach 80% or higher.
 Not-at-fault claims may trigger little to no increase.

 Pros